 5. Other exertions or bodily reactions

 Bodily reactions and exertions rank fifth on the Workplace Safety Index and are caused when a person is engaged in a strenuous effort or excessive physical motion.
 Repetitive actions are often the cause, so they can happen with just about any kind of job.
-These injuries cost businesses $4.2 billion in 2018, or 7.2 percent of the total injury burden.
+These injuries cost businesses $4.01 billion, or 6.91 percent of the total injury burden.

 6. Roadway incidents involving motorized land vehicles

 Motorized land vehicles can include everything from trucks to motorcycles, and an incident can involve the driver, a passenger, or even a pedestrian.
 These injuries make up $3.59 billion of workers’ compensation costs in the United States, or 6.18 percent of the total.